mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 ### Parameters

-Pyomo modelers may prefer to use native Python data structures rather declare and use instances of parameters created using the `pyomo.Param()` class.
+Pyomo modelers may prefer to use native Python data structures rather declare and use instances of parameters created using the `pyo.Param()` class.
 Use of Pyomo parameters, however, is encouraged for  particular circumstances.

 By default, Pyomo parameters are immutable which can prevent inadvertent changes to key model parameters.
 Parameters that define the size of index sets, or establish fixed upper or lower bounds on variables, are examples where defining an immutable Pyomo parameter is good practice.